burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/static_assert).

 ## 5. alignas operator
 The `alignas` operator from (C++11) enforces alignment.
-The `alignas` allocates an object with the requirement to allocate it with alignment suitable for specific type.
+The `alignas` allocates an object with the requirement to allocate it with alignment suitable for a specific type.
 Example of usage:
 ```cpp
 alignas(int) char buff[1024];
 ```
 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/alignas).

 ## 6. alignof operator
-The `alignof(x)` is the operator built into the language that return the alignment of a type in memory.
+The `alignof(x)` is the operator built into the language that returns the alignment of a type in memory.
 Example:
 ```cpp
   std::cout << alignof(char);
   // print alignment for char's